U.S. approves conditions for Airbus A321XLR to address fire risks | Business

 The U.S. Federal Aviation Administration said it has approved special conditions for the Airbus A321XLR after concerns were raised that a novel type of fuel tank could pose fire risks in its newest narrow-body jet.
 Rival planemaker Boeing told European regulators in 2021 the architecture of a fuel tank intended to increase the A321XLR's range "presents many potential hazards".

-Airbus said Thursday "authorities are applying more scrutiny across the board on all certification activities in the current environment" and said "entry-into-service is scheduled in Q2 2024 in order to meet certification requirements."
-Airbus added "there is a focus on certification of the RCT (Rear Center Tank) design for the XLR.
-Airbus expects no significant impact on the XLR's unique range advantage in the single-aisle segment."
+Industry sources say proposed delivery schedules of the longer-range single-aisle jet have been left in a state of flux while regulators pondered how to treat the novel design.
+"While discussions with the airworthiness authorities are still ongoing, we are not in a position to comment during the public consultation period," an Airbus spokesperson said.

+Entry-to-service remains scheduled for the second quarter of 2024, the spokesperson added.
+Airbus shares were up by around 1.3% in Thursday morning trade.

-The FAA said the special conditions are needed because the new Airbus twin-engine plane includes an RCT located in the airplane fuselage rather than in its wings.
-The tank is in an area of the lower fuselage that partially replaces the aft cargo compartment of earlier aircraft designs.
+The FAA said the special conditions are needed because the new Airbus twin-engine plane includes an extra fuel tank moulded into the airplane fuselage rather than in its wings.
+The tank is in an area of the lower fuselage that partially replaces the rear cargo compartment of earlier aircraft designs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)